 At 294 meters, Mount Tapioi proudly overlooks Uturoa and the gorgeous lagoon.
 It’s pretty much the only hike in Raiatea you can do without a guide.
 If you enjoy panoramic views, don’t miss this hike but do start the one hour climb in the morning to increase your chance of cloud-free skies at the summit.

 Note that climbing Mount Tapioi should be done only on weekdays as locals may close access on weekends.
 UPDATE: since the trail is on private property, closures might take place.
-It’s best to inquire with your local hosts prior to making special arrangements for this worthwhile DIY hike.
+It’s best to inquire with your local hosts before making special arrangements for this worthwhile DIY hike.

 Checking Out Uturoa